 Finished Contract: How do I process a domestic helper visa without an agency?

-STEP 1: Pick up & sign the contracts
+1) Pick up and sign the contracts

-- One notarised copy of the contract
+- One original signed copy of the contract

 - Proof of address (a recent utility bill is best)